hfp/libxstream/documentation/samples/libxstream_smm.md

 ./tune_multiply.py 13x5x7 --stop-after=300 -p params/local -s 30000
 ```

-Tune several explicit kernels from a file, one `MxNxK` per line:
+Tune several explicit kernels from a file, one `MxNxK` per line.
+A `#`
+starts a comment, so a line can be annotated or taken out of the list:

 ```bash
 printf '%s\n' 13x5x7 23x23x23 32x32x32 > kernels.txt